Kanbanboards III–putting on the web

 One of the nicest things that happened as a result from the last post was that Darren Cauthon gave me some insightful comments and patches to go with them.
 This “social coding” that is going on, on www.github.com (a.k.a. programmers Facebook) is really, really cool.

 Darren has done a lot of stuff in and around the SpecFlow project, for example the SpecFlow Assist (table helpers) that is really great.
 So I value his opinions a lot.
-He gave me 4 points to think about and I thought I comment them here as I learned a lot from them and think maybe you will to:
+He gave me 4 points to think about and I thought I’d comment on them here as I learned a lot from them and think maybe you will too:

 1. Line up your SpecFlow tables correctly.
 This is a great point that will make the feature-files be readable outside Visual Studio.
 I think that the readability is a key feature of BDD so totally agree there.
 Committed!

-3. Split you step definition files into files per thing or concept.
+3. Split your step definition files into files per thing or concept.
 Great tip!
-Didn’t think at all of that – but it makes a lot of sense and also pushes me to think about keep the steps clean from state and other smells, so they easily can be stitched together in other scenarios.
+Didn’t think at all of that – but it makes a lot of sense and also pushes me to think about keeping the steps clean from state and other smells, so they can easily be stitched together in other scenarios.
 Committed!

 4. Use SpecFlow 1.5.
 I actually thought of this the moment I realized that NuGet didn’t give me the latest version of SpecFlow.
-There are some great additions to SpecFlow especially the one Darren mentions.
-So I guess I go manual and include the SpecFlow 1.5 myself.
+There are some great additions to SpecFlow, especially the one Darren mentions.
+So I guess I’ll go manual and include SpecFlow 1.5 myself.
 Or maybe I can upgrade the NuGet-version of SpecFlow?
 Committed!

-But really - it’s just to hard to grasp git sometimes.
-I finally applied Darrens changes as a patch.
-I am a damaged Microsoft developer who haven’t adjusted to the bash/dos command only world of git.
+But really - it’s just too hard to grasp git sometimes.
+I finally applied Darren’s changes as a patch.
+I am a damaged Microsoft developer who hasn’t adjusted to the bash/dos command only world of git.

 On with tasks at hand.